• Skip to primary navigation

 Shine the light on painful behavior

-The painful behavior is the way in which you subconsciously re-live the toxic shame over and over again.
+The painful behavior is how you subconsciously re-live the toxic shame over and over again.
 Why would you do this?

 Shame is a vibration.
 When you've had this vibration running on low levels in the background of your being for most of your life, it's a familiar feeling that makes you feel safe.

-I developed some very humiliating behavior in childhood that stayed with me into adulthood.
+I developed some very humiliating behaviors in childhood that stayed with me into adulthood.
 The feelings of shame would pulse through me and crumple me.

 All you need to do is simply make the connection between these behaviors and the toxic shame.
 This is so powerful because the behavior has you believing that the lie that the toxic shame tells you on a daily basis is real.